kirill-grouchnikov/aurora/docs/theming/skins/overview.md

   * Button shaper.
   * Optional [overlay painters](../painters/overlay.md) for some decoration areas.

 In order to define a valid skin, you need to specify all its mandatory parameters.
-A valid skin must have a color scheme bundle for `DecorationAreaType.None`, a button shaper, a fill painter, a decoration painter, a highlight painter and a border painter.
+A valid skin must have a color tokens bundle for `DecorationAreaType.None`, a button shaper, a surface painter, a decoration painter, a highlight painter and an outline painter.
 All other parts are optional.

 ### Decoration areas

 The documentation on [decoration painters](../painters/decoration.md) explains the notion of a decoration area type.
-While a valid skin must define a color scheme bundle for `DecorationAreaType.None`, all other decoration area types are optional.
+While a valid skin must define a color tokens bundle for `DecorationAreaType.None`, all other decoration area types are optional.
 Different skins have different sets of decoration areas that are painted.
 For example, the [Moderate skin](toneddown.md#moderate) decorates `DecorationAreaType.TitlePane` and `DecorationAreaType.Header`, while the [Nebula Amethyst skin](toneddown.md#nebula-amethyst) also decorates `DecorationAreaType.Toolbar`:

 <p>
 <img alt="Moderate" src="https://raw.githubusercontent.com/kirill-grouchnikov/aurora/icicle/docs/images/theming/skins/moderate.png" width="350" height="280">